davidbq/crypto-trade-trax/README.md

 - **Data Fetching:** Automatically retrieves historical and recent cryptocurrency data from Binance.
 - **Data Processing:** Cleans and standardizes the data to prepare it for analysis or model training.
+- **Cosine Similarity Analysis:** Analyzes weekly patterns by identifying weeks with similar price movements.
-- **Model Training:** Trains machine learning models to predict price movements based on historical data.
+- **Model Training:** Trains machine learning models (Random Forest, Decision Trees) to predict price movements based on historical data.
 - **Daily Updates:** Automates the process of updating datasets and retraining models with the latest data.
+- **Visualization:** Generates plots and tables to visualize the analysis and model predictions.
 - **Logging:** Comprehensive logging throughout the project to track the execution of scripts and processes.

 ## Prerequisites